noblecosmic/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 2.
-Let's display a file
+Task 3.
+What about 2?